 - Always use room temperature butter and eggs so the cookie dough mixes up properly.

-- Allow the baked cookies to cool on your cookie sheet for five minutes before transferring to a cooling rack (they continue to firm up and caramelize on the bottoms)
+- Allow the baked cookies to cool on your cookie sheet for five minutes before transferring to a cooling rack.
+This helps them to firm up and caramelize on the bottoms.

 For More Cookie Recipes, Try These: